Pineapple Upside Down Cupcakes

 This recipe takes an iconic dessert and makes them into adorable cupcakes that are the perfect addition to any celebration.
 Bright red and yellow colors from the fruit make the cakes look amazing, and are sure to bring a smile to everyone’s face.
 Making them into cupcakes makes this classic pineapple dessert easy to serve to a crowd without worrying about slicing the cake into pieces.

-Pineapple Upside Down Cupcakes are the perfect miniature version of the classic cake with buttery yellow cake, pineapple chunks, and cherries.
+Pineapple Upside Down Cupcakes are a miniature version of the classic dessert with buttery yellow cake, pineapple chunks, and cherries.

 Yield 12 Servings